EldridgeMisnomer/NGen/README.md

 gen2 = [Watermelon, Catapult, Saddle, Joshua]
 ```

-However, for the sake of clarity, it is not recommended to use this format in the header, rather it is intended to be used in other places (as yet not implemented!)
+However, for the sake of clarity, it is not recommended to use this format in the header, rather it is intended to be [used at the generator level](#setting-pick-type-in-generators).

 see [Pick Types](#pick-types) for more information.

 ## Comments

-Coments can be written along with generators, by starting lines with a `#` symbol:
+Comments can be written along with generators, by starting lines with a `#` symbol:

 ```
 # This is a comment and will be ignored